 The incentives are clear: Bringing digital shopping to showrooms creates opportunities to collect detailed demographic information about each consumer, access comprehensive buying histories of top customers and, more important, develop insights about upselling and cross-selling opportunities.

 Unfortunately, no single technology brings this modern shopping experience to physical locations by itself.
-But now retailers are taking a leap forward with the latest generation of a familiar tool: digital signage.
+But now retailers are taking a leap forward with the latest generation of a familiar tool: digital signage for retail.

 “Digital signage is coming to define how stores communicate and interact with customers on many different levels,” says Perry Kramer, vice president and practice lead at Boston Retail Partners, a research firm.

-Evaluating the Array of Retail Digital Signage Options
+Evaluating the Array of Digital Signage for Retail

 Interactive digital displays can point shoppers to a retailer’s website as they research product information.
 By influencing search behavior, stores increase the odds that customers will see information favorable to the retailer’s brand.
 Interactivity, gamification and other engagement techniques can also encourage shoppers to upload additional information about themselves and their buying preferences.

 Display sizes range from 7 inches for shelf displays and other small-format applications to 70-inch presentations meant to wow customers.
 In-store kiosks represent a variation on traditional rectangular screens.
 Kiosks not only present pricing and product information, but can help shoppers arrange for shipments to a store or their homes.
 Media players, another signage category, combine digital displays with networked content servers or dedicated boxes for streaming videos and animations about products or services.